spenceforce/cuttlepool/README.rst

    pool will wait a specified amount of time for a connection to be returned to the pool before raising an exception.

-The intent of Cuttle Pool is to provide a pool implementation for `Cuttle <https://github.com/smitchell556/cuttle>`_, but it can be used as a standalone connection pool.

 How-to Guide
 ============